OnlyJundong/parameter-golf/records/track_non_record_16mb/2026-03-29_HNet_ByteVsSubword_Study/README.md

   | **byte260 4-hour** (chunk=9, KV=4) | **1.3595** | 15.96 | 85,242 | 4 hours | 1337 |
   | sp1024 10-min (chunk=12, KV=2) | 1.3734 | 15.99 | 4,466 | 10 min | 1337 |∂1.3

-  All runs use 2 outer layers (encoder + decoder) and 5 main transformer layers (9 total).
+All runs use 2 outer layers (OL; encoder + decoder) and 5 main transformer layers (9 total).

-The 4-hour byte260 run (**1.3595 BPB**) surpasses the best sp1024 10-min result (1.3734), despite starting from raw bytes.
+The 4-hour byte260 run (**1.3595 BPB**) beats the best sp1024 10-min result (1.3734), even though the byte model starts from raw bytes and no external tokenizer.

 ## Findings

 1. **Byte-level H-Net gets close to subword-level H-Net performance at small scale, within 10 mins.**

-    Our byte260 H-Net reaches **1.4116 ± 0.013 BPB** in the 10-minute setting.
-This is a significant improvement over the previous byte-level H-Net (1.90 BPB, 22M params [PR #1044](https://github.com/openai/parameter-golf/pull/1044)) result and landing close to our best sp1024 subword-level H-Net run (1.3734 BPB).
+    The best `byte260` setup reaches **1.4116 ± 0.013 BPB** in the 10-minute setting.
+That’s a big improvement over the previous byte-level H-Net result of **1.90 BPB at 22M params** from  [PR #1044](https://github.com/openai/parameter-golf/pull/1044), and it comes 'within range' of the best `sp1024` run here, which gets **1.3734 BPB**.

 2. **Byte-level H-Net learns whitespace-aligned segmentation from raw bytes without an external tokenizer.**

-     In some of the artifact-eligible `byte260` runs, predicted boundaries align with whitespace over **97%** of the time.
+     In several artifact-eligible `byte260` runs, predicted boundaries align with whitespace over **97%** of the time.
 This shows that dynamic chunking can recover linguistically meaningful segmentation structure (i.e., word-like in this case) directly from bytes (see Qualitative Boundary Analysis section).

 3. **The byte H-Net still has clear optimization headroom.**

-    Extending the same `byte260` architecture from the 10-minute budget to a **4-hour** run reduces BPB from **1.4116** to **1.3595**, suggesting that part of the remaining gap is due to optimization budget rather than a hard limit of byte-level H-Net.
-Even at 4 hours, BPB is still decreasing gradually.
+    Extending the `byte260` run from the 10-minute budget to a **4-hour** run reduces BPB from **1.4116** to **1.3595**, suggesting that part of the remaining gap is due to optimization budget rather than a hard limit of byte-level H-Net.
+Even at 4 hours, the BPB is still decreasing gradually.

 4. **The router learns to compress the sequence substantially before the main stage.**

      Across validation samples, training reduces the number of chunk boundaries relative to initialization significantly.
-For `byte260`, the router goes from roughly **~120 boundaries per 256-byte window at initialization** to about **~42–47 after training**, corresponding to an average chunk length of about **5–6 bytes**.
-This shows that the learned boundaries are not only interpretable (i.e., word-like), but also produce a substantial reduction in sequence length before the main transformer stage.
+For `byte260`, the router starts at about **120 boundaries per 256-byte window** and ends up around **42–47** after training, on average.
+That results in an average chunk length of roughly **5–6 bytes**.
+For `sp1024`, the router starts at about **~127 boundaries per 256-token window** and ends up around **39** after training, with an average chunk length of about **7 tokens**.

 5. **Byte-level chunking is more regular than subword-level chunking (H-Net).**

      The `byte260` model consistently achieves lower chunk-size CV than `sp1024` (see Results section), which indicates that its learned chunk sequence is more regular in length.
-Qualitatively, this matches the boundary visualizations: `byte260` tends to produce word-like chunks of similar size, while `sp1024` more often alternates between very short fragments and much longer merged spans.
+Qualitatively, this matches the boundary visualizations: `byte260` tends to produce word-like chunks of similar size, while `sp1024` more often alternates between tiny fragments and much longer merged spans.

 6. **Byte-level H-Net benefits from deeper chunking/dechunking interfaces.**

-     Moving from `OUTER_LAYERS=1` to `OUTER_LAYERS=2` improves BPB for `byte260`, matching the finding reported in earlier H-Net work for subword-level H-Net ([PR #992](https://github.com/openai/parameter-golf/pull/992)): capacity around the encoder/chunker/decoder interface matters more than putting depth only into the compressed main 'stage'.
+     Moving from `OUTER_LAYERS=1` to `OUTER_LAYERS=2` improves BPB for `byte260`, matching the finding reported in the previous H-Net work for subword-level H-Net ([PR #992](https://github.com/openai/parameter-golf/pull/992)): capacity around the encoder/chunker/decoder interface matters more than putting depth only into the compressed main 'stage'.

 ## Architecture